davidsjohnson/xai-eval-app/README.md

 ./docker.stop.mac.osx.sh
 ```

+## Useful Scripts

+1. `db.show.study.table` - Show records in the study table.
+2. `db.show.participant_feedback.table` - Show records in the participant feedback table.

 ## Code Modification

 1. Client-side code can be modified live, and the effects can be seen immediately.
 2. When server-side code is modified, the Docker container needs to be rebuilt.

 ## Tested OS

-    1. Ubuntu 24.04
+- Ubuntu 24.04

 ---